appserver-io/appserver/doc/source/deployment.rst

 ---------------

 All examples assume variable $AS points to the root of the appserver.io AS distribution.
-Windows users: the examples below use Unix shell commands; see the :ref:`windows-notes-label` below.
+Windows users: the examples below use Unix shell commands; see the `Windows Notes`_ below.

 #.
 Add new zipped (.phar) content and deploy it: